 Did you know the brain develops faster in the first five years of life than at any other point?
-Studies have shown that the human brain is never more receptive than it is during this time period.
-We hear about the importance of early education more and more in the media and from policy makers, as research consistently confirms that patterns of learning through age 5 are closely linked to achievement later in life.
+Studies have shown that the human brain is never more receptive than it is during this time period, and research consistently confirms that patterns of learning through age five are closely linked to achievement later in life.
 If we think about the skills we want from our future workforce, they are skills often associated with high-quality early education, such as teamwork, communication skills, adaptability and empathy.

 Early Brain Development

 Babies are born with more than 100 billion nerve cells in their brains.
 Learning occurs when these nerve cells, or neurons, connect with each other through synapses.
-By age 5, more than 85 percent of a child’s core brain structure has already developed.
-It’s hard to wrap our heads around this, but it essentially means that a child’s brain is more receptive to learning during the first five years of his life than at any other point in time.
-By age 6, synapses that are not frequently used begin to delete themselves.
+By age five, more than 85 percent of a child’s core brain structure has already developed.
+It’s hard to wrap our heads around this, but it essentially means that a child’s brain is more receptive to learning during the first five years of their life than at any other point in time.
+By age six, synapses that are not frequently used begin to delete themselves.
 This explains why learning a second language as a child is so much easier than learning one as an adult!
-If you’re interested in digging deeper into the science of early childhood development, Harvard University’s Center on the Developing Child created a helpful interactive web feature that explores core concepts.

 How Children Learn